ChengWeiGu/Efficientnet-Keras/README.md

 The script is revised to fit my requirement, the original script can be sourced to:
 https://www.kaggle.com/ateplyuk/mnist-efficientnet/

-You can paraphrase it if needed!
+You can paraphrase it if needed.